 Tired of leaning on the margarita when thinking of spicy Mexican cocktails?
 Have you tried a spicy paloma?
-It’s grapefruit-based like a greyhound cocktail with the tangy lime of the margarita.
-Yeah, it’s tasty, and one of the most popular cocktails in Mexico.
-In the U.S., it’s nowhere near the popularity of the margarita, so it’s the perfect refreshing drink to make to wow your friends.
+It’s grapefruit-based, like a greyhound cocktail, with the tangy lime of the margarita.
+It’s tasty, and one of the most popular cocktails in Mexico.
+In the U.S., it’s nowhere near the popularity of the margarita, so it’s the perfect refreshing drink to make to impress your friends.

 The heat source in our spicy paloma is jalapeño simple syrup.
-You can buy this ingredient perhaps at specialty shops, but it’s also very simple to make.
+You can buy this ingredient online (Amazon – affiliate link), but it’s also very simple to make.
 Take a look at our jalapeño simple syrup recipe to get started.
-Don’t forget to keep some jalapeños to the side to cut into wheels to act as an alternative garnish instead of the typical grapefruit slices.
+Garnish with grapefruit slices or jalapeño slices if you’d prefer some extra spiciness.

 - 1 ounce tequila

 - 3 ounces grapefruit juice

 - Jalapeño wheels or grapefruit for garnish, optional

 - Salt, optional (for rimming the glass)